 Education and Action

 Money Makes Change is a new national ECCR programme, opening up conversations around how Christians use, spend, save and invest the resources they have – however big or small.
-We want to equip and empower individuals and churches to take practical action, using finances and the resources available to them, to contribute to social change and to promote economic, social and environmental justice.
+We want to equip individuals and churches to take practical action, with the finances they steward, to contribute to economic, social and environmental justice.

 The programme builds on our pilot projects and partnerships in recent years and brings together two strands of work: